kimcoop/seegrid/README.md

 Logger.info('New Card: %s', card.pretty)
 ```

-For development mode, run the previous example from the command line with npm@5.2+ with:
+For development mode, run the previous example from the command line with npm@5.2+:

 ```
 $ npx nodemon --exec babel-node src/main.js